-celect the device type to trigger, can be either to trigger a physical output through a mapping gate, trigger an area action, such as fullset or door action such as door close
+Select the device type to trigger, can be either to trigger a physical output through a mapping gate, trigger an area action, such as fullset or door action such as door close

-Туре Area/Door DESCRIPTION Output - Assign Assign a mapping gate to an output on one of the connected expanders.
-When the mapping gate is switched ON the mapped expander output will trigger Area None ▼ Assign Assign Trigger(s) to an Area for automatic SettinglUnsetting, Delay Autoset, Restore Alarms, Cancel Delayed Unset Door None - Assign Assign trigger(s) to door for automatic door lock/ unlock, Normal , Momentary Access down list before you click the Assign button.
-For more information see Triggers below.
+Туре Area/Door DESCRIPTION Output Assign Assign a mapping gate to an output on one of the connected expanders.
+When the mapping gate is switched ON the mapped expander output will trigger Area None ▼ Assign Assign Trigger(s) to an Area for automatic SettinglUnsetting, Delay Autoset, Restore Alarms, Cancel Delayed Unset Door None ▼ Assign Assign trigger(s) to door for automatic door lock/ unlock, Normal , Momentary Access

 - 2. Click an Assign button to perform one of the following actions: - Output: Assign a mapping gate (virtual output) to trigger a physical output.
-Select this option to display the Mapping Gate - List page.
-For more information see Mapping Gates on the facing page. - Area: Assign a trigger(virtual input) to trigger an area action.
-Choose an Area from the drop-

-Door: Assign a trigger (virtual input) to trigger door action.
-Choose a Door from the dropdown list before you click the Assign button.
+Select this option to display the Mapping Gate List page.
+For more information see Mapping Gates below. - Area: Assign a trigger(virtual input) to trigger an area action.
+Choose an Area from the dropdown list before you click the Assign button.
+For more information see Triggers on the facing page. - Door: Assign a trigger (virtual input) to trigger door action.
+Choose a Door from the drop-down list before you click the Assign button.